-- On the PolyBrute hardware, you can control how fast the Morphée "lets go" or whether it lets go at all once you lift up your finger.
-This can be set in the Preset Settings [p.47] area of PBC. - With the onscreen Morphée XY Pad in PBC, the puck and therefore anything its X and Y axes are affecting (via a modulation routing) always remains wherever you dragged it with the mouse.
+- On the PolyBrute hardware, you can control how fast the Morphée "lets go" or whether it lets go at all - once you lift up your finger.
+This can be set in the Preset Settings [p.56] area of PBC. - With the onscreen Morphée XY Pad in PBC, the puck and therefore anything its X and Y axes are affecting (via a modulation routing) always remains wherever you dragged it with the mouse.
+To return the puck to zero position (bottom left) onscreen, double-click it.